 The system root disk is always involved in reinstallation.
-Other disks can also be involved.
-If the root disk was placed under VxVM control, that disk and any volumes or mirrors on it are lost during reinstallation.
 Any other disks that are involved in the reinstallation, or that are removed and replaced, can lose VxVM configuration data (including volumes and mirrors).

-If a disk, including the root disk, is not under VxVM control prior to the failure, no VxVM configuration data is lost at reinstallation.
+If a disk is not under VxVM control prior to the failure, no VxVM configuration data is lost at reinstallation.